Europe for Cruisers logo

 Following our trip to Pont du Gard, we returned to Arles, where we had about an hour to explore the compact city center before the MS Maribelle returned to Avignon at 6:30 p.m.

-The ship arrived back in Avignon in late evening, with bundled-up passengers braving cold weather to join hands and sing "Sur le Pont d'Avignon" on the Sun Deck as the MS Maribelle sailed past Avignon's floodlit medieval bridge of Pont Saint Benezet.
+The ship arrived back in Avignon in late evening, with bundled-up passengers braving cold weather to join hands and sing "Sur le Pont d'Avignon" on the Sun Deck as MS Maribelle sailed past Avignon's floodlit medieval bridge of Pont Saint Benezet.

 For more information on the Pont du Gard, see: